Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 Cons

-Buy this if: You move around your desk during calls and want a camera that physically follows you rather than relying on digital crop.
-The PTZ mechanism is the right tool for that specific use case.
+Buy this if: You move around your desk during calls and want a camera that physically follows you rather than relying on a digital crop.
+The PTZ mechanism is the right tool for that use case.

 Poly Studio P15